Whirr: Social media use

 Whirr became notorious for being inflammatory toward its own fans on social media, an action that the band described in a 2014 interview as "weeding out the pussies".
 After Pitchfork writer Ian Cohen gave Bassett's other band Nothing a mixed review, the band wrote on Facebook, "Ian Cohen is still a retarded pussy and pitchfork still don't know what they're talking about".
 A fan-created Tumblr page documented Whirr's instances of insulting its fans.
 When given an offer to apologize, Bassett refused and said that if Whirr alienated its entire fanbase, he would "be stoked that we didn't suck anyone's dick as a band and were just real dudes being real."
 On October 19, 2015, a series of derogatory remarks towards the transgender band G.L.O.S.S. were posted on Whirr's Twitter account, including one that read: "[G.L.O.S.S. is] just a bunch of boys running around in panties making shitty music".
-Bassett claimed they were posted by a "friend" of the band.
+Bassett claimed they were posted by a "friend/merch guy" of the band.
 These tweets resulted in a backlash on social media; Graveface, who released the band's Sway, and Run for Cover Records, who released three of their EPs, severed ties with the band.
 In a 2024 interview, Nick Bassett expressed remorse over the band's past social media posts.

+Influences

+Whirr have cited influences including Chapterhouse, My Bloody Valentine, Slowdive, Smashing Pumpkins, Dinosaur Jr., the Cure, Mojave 3, Strawberry Story, Cocteau Twins, Codeine and the Smiths.